rodeyseijkens/react-starter-kit/docs/how-to-use-local-content-api.md

-## How to Use the local content API

 With the local content API you can fetch files based on for example the route.
 The API will automatically try to fetch one of the following file types: